ebadgio/node-react-redux-starter/README.md

-# node-react-starter
+# node-react-redux-starter
-Intended to be used as a starter template for a project developed with Node.js on the backend and with React.js on the frontend.
+Intended to be used as a starter template for a project developed with Node.js on the backend and with React.js on the frontend, integrated with React Redux and React router.

 ## Usage